shwina/cccl/docs/python/parallel.rst

    :caption: Counting iterator example.

 Iterators also provide a way to compose operations.
-Here's an example showing how to use :func:`reduce_into <cuda.cccl.parallel.experimental.algorithms.reduce_into>` with a :func:`TransformIterator <cuda.cccl.parallel.experimental.iterators.TransformIterator>` to compute the sum of squares of a sequence of numbers.
+Here's an example showing how to use :func:`reduce_into <cuda.parallel.algorithms.reduce_into>` with a :func:`TransformIterator <cuda.parallel.iterators.TransformIterator>` to compute the sum of squares of a sequence of numbers.

 .. literalinclude:: ../../python/cuda_cccl/tests/parallel/examples/iterator/transform_iterator_basic.py